Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

     - `kotlin.String`;
 - It is declared in the top-level scope or inside [an object declaration][Classifier declaration];
 - It has an initializer expression and this initializer expression can be evaluated at compile-time.
-  Integer literals and string interpolation expressions without evaluated expressions, as well as built-in arithmetic/comparison operations and string concatenation operations on those are such expressions, but it is implementation-defined which other expressions qualify for this;
+  Integer literals and string interpolation expressions without evaluated expressions, as well as built-in arithmetic/comparison operations and string concatenation operations on those are such expressions, as well as other constant properties, but it is implementation-defined which other expressions qualify for this;
 - It does not have getters, setters or delegation specifiers.

 > Example: